 …I found case management instead.
 I bounced around the aged care, disability, mental health, family violence sectors, always helping others, never satisfying that primal yearning within… “Write dammit, write!”

-…and now launching into my freelance writing career.
+…and now launching into my writing career.

 Because at the end of the day; a writer writes.